asyncapi/modelina/docs/simplification.md

 The precedence of keywords are in which order we merge or determine `required` in.
 The following are the precedence for determining the array of required:

 `required` --> `allOf` --> `oneOf` --> `anyOf` --> `then` --> `else`

+## Determining the extend for the model

+The `extend` keyword is one of the few keywords not originally from the JSON Schema specification.
+This keyword is used for when an object needs to extend another, where the name of the other `CommonModel` is used.
+Because of the nature of JSON Schema (`allOf` being an array) this extend keyword is an array of strings.

+The simplification process determines the `extend` keyword based on the `allOf` keyword, where it iterates over all schemas and recursively simplifies each.
+If iterated simplified schema is of type object we add it to the `extend` list.